JanaGa/liqd-glossary/README.rst

 -------------

 process (German: Prozess)
-    A participation process includes a broader audience in a combination of one or more methods to debate and/or make a decision on a specific topic.
+    A participation process includes a broader group of people or the public in a combination of one or more methods to debate and/or make a decision on a specific topic.

     A process resource in online participation is used to document the whole